This is a content holder for the one button emergency notification system.

 EMC is responsible for overseeing the strategic direction and content development of the website and ensuring it is in alignment with the strategic goals of the university.
 EMC manages, develops and maintains content on the website within the parameters of this policy and serves as liaison to university departments for web content changes and updates.
 EMC also initiates and manages major website projects to develop new web pages and reorganize information on the website.

 Content Editors are authorized employees approved and trained by EMC to maintain and edit web content in their approved functional areas.
 Content Editors are responsible for adhering to website policies, including the Bridgewater State University Style Guide & Graphic Standards Manual, this Website Content and Functionality Policy, and the IP Terms of Use Agreement.
-Content Editors are also responsible for correcting any problems identified through Siteimprove reports.
+Content Editors are also responsible for correcting any problems identified in quality assurance reports.
 Content Editors are required to fix issues identified in quality assurance reports in a timely manner.
-Content Editors are required to ensure new content is accessible by checking content through accessibility checkers (Siteimprove, WAVE etc) prior to upload.
+Content Editors are required to ensure new content is accessible by checking content through accessibility checkers (DubBot, WAVE etc) prior to upload.
 Content Editors are responsible for resolving any accessibility issues found prior to publishing new content.

 Any bridgew.edu website visitor may notify the web content editor at webteam@bridgew.edu with changes to content needed on the primary website.